Answered By: Erin Guldbrandsen Last Updated: Sep 10, 2017 Views: 1446

 You can find newer scholarly articles to update your literature review with the following strategies:

-When you need to find more current literature related to your doctoral capstone study, try first going into subject specific databases and searching with relevant keywords.
+First go into our subject specific databases and search with relevant keywords.
 Limit your search to the last 5 years to find more current articles.
 Try a variety of databases and keywords.

 Citation chaining means following the "threads" of research from one researcher citing others.